gregbeech/website/blog/2013/java-is-the-new-c-plus-plus.markdown

 It isn't.
 Not by a long shot.

 Anybody defending Java as a "good enough" language is generally doing so from a position of knowing _only_ Java and not wanting to have to learn anything else.
-This only further reinforces my opinion that if anybody describes themselves as an "X developer" you can replace "X" with "average" or "lazy" and have a reasonable probability of being correct.
+This only further reinforces my opinion that if anybody describes themselves as an "X developer" you can replace "X" with "average" and have a reasonable probability of being correct.
 This applies for pretty much any value of X by the way; not just Java.
 If you don't care about the language you use every day then it's hard to believe you're going to care much about what you produce with it.

 The last stand of the Java developer when trying to defend the language is that at least it's easy to learn.
 But that isn't true either.
 What they mean is that because Java has so little expressive power that there isn't much in the way of language features to learn, which _is_ true, but Java still goes out of its way to make the few concepts it can express appear complex.

 Let's start with primitives such as `int` and `byte` which aren't objects, and their counterparts `Integer` and `Byte` which are.
 Because Java isn't really an object-oriented language, if you want to have an integer that is an object you have to convert your `int` to `Integer`; this is necessary if you want to put it in a collection because they can only store objects.
 If somebody is learning the language, is now a good point to start explaining the difference between reference and value types?
 Probably not.
-Especially as most developers _still_ think that value types live on the stack and reference types live on the heap and will try and explain it in those terms.
+Especially as most developers _still_ think that value types live on the stack and reference types live on the heap, and that it matters, and thus will try and explain it in those terms.

 This might not seem so bad, as nowadays Java will auto-box your `int` to an `Integer` if you try to add it to a collection.
 But if you try and call a method on it, e.g. `(3).toString()`, then it won't auto-box it and you'll get a compiler error, so we're now in an inconsistent world where primitives are sometimes treated like objects and other times not.
 And while it's easy to convert `int` to `Integer`, you're back to a `for` loop if you want to convert `int[]` to `Integer[]`.